The Free Press (CBS News): Staff and contributors

-Content

 Subscribers

 As of August 2024, the site had over 100,000 paid subscribers and over 750,000 total subscribers.
 Substack confirmed that it was the top newsletter on the platform by revenue.
 It is also at the top of the leaderboard at Substack for politics.
 As of December 2024, The Free Press had over 136,000 paid subscribers and was taking in at least $10 million annually.
+By the time of the Paramount acquisition in October 2025, the outlet had grown to more than 170,000 paid subscribers and an additional 1.3 million free newsletter subscribers.
+Press Gazette estimated more than $18 million in annual subscriber-based revenue, in addition to fundraising, advertising, and other channels.

 Events

 The Free Press expanded into organizing and hosting events in 2023, holding its first one in September 2023—a debate over the sexual revolution featuring Grimes, Louise Perry, Anna Khachiyan, and Sarah Haider.
 The sold-out event at the Ace Hotel in Los Angeles was attended by 1,600 people.
 During 2024, The Free Press held live debate events in San Francisco, Dallas, Washington, D.C. and New York City.

 Podcasts

 In June 2021, as part of Common Sense, Weiss launched the Honestly podcast, which has since featured guests including Kim Kardashian, Bill Barr, and Andrew Yang.
 In early 2023, Megan Phelps-Roper hosted a podcast series at The Free Press, titled The Witch Trials of J. K. Rowling, featuring interviews with Rowling and other persons from all sides of the cultural conflicts surrounding the author and her views on transgender people.
 The podcast series attracted over five million listeners.